Architecture

 Additional dependencies: clap v4, colored, indicatif, crossbeam, env_logger, path_abs.

-readstat-sys (v0.3.0) — FFI Bindings
+readstat-sys (v0.6.0) — FFI Bindings

 Path: crates/readstat-sys/

-build.rs compiles ~49 C source files from vendor/ReadStat/ git submodule via the cc crate, then generates Rust bindings with bindgen.
+build.rs compiles ~49 C source files from vendor/ReadStat/ git submodule via the cc crate.
+Rust bindings are pre-generated per (os, arch) and checked in at crates/readstat-sys/src/bindings/bindings_<os>_<arch>.rs, so default builds need no libclang on any platform.
+Maintainers regenerate via READSTAT_REGEN_BINDINGS=1 cargo build -p readstat-sys --features buildtime_bindgen (requires libclang; the env var opts in to rewriting the checked-in file — the feature alone only writes to OUT_DIR).
 Exposes the full ReadStat API including support for SAS, SPSS, and Stata formats.
 Platform-specific linking for iconv and zlib:

 | Platform | iconv | zlib | Notes |